Peopling of the Americas: Megafaunal migrations

-Although there is no archaeological evidence that can be used to direct support a coastal migration route during the Last Glacial Maximum, genetic analysis has been used to support this thesis.
+Although there is no direct archaeological evidence for a coastal migration route during the Last Glacial Maximum, genetic analysis has been used to support this thesis.
 In addition to human genetic lineage, megafaunal DNA lineage can be used to trace movements of megafauna – large mammalian – as well as the early human groups who hunted them.

-Bison, a type of megafauna, have been identified as an ideal candidate for the tracing of human migrations out of Europe because of both their abundance in North America as well as being one of the first megafauna for which ancient DNA was used to trace patterns of population movement.
+Bison, a type of megafauna, has been identified as an ideal candidate for tracing human migrations out of Europe because of its abundance in North America and its status as one of the first megafauna species for which ancient DNA has been used to trace patterns of population movement.
 Unlike other types of fauna that moved between the Americas and Eurasia (mammoths, horses, and lions), Bison survived the North American extinction event that occurred at the end of the Pleistocene.
-Their genome, however, contains evidence of a bottleneck – something that can be used to test hypothesis on migrations between the two continents.
+Their genome, however, contains evidence of a bottleneck – something that can be used to test hypotheses on migrations between the two continents.
 Early human groups were largely nomadic, relying on following food sources for survival.
 Mobility was part of what made humans successful.
-As nomadic groups, early humans likely followed the food from Eurasia to the Americas – part of the reason why tracing megafaunal DNA is so helpful for garnering insight to these migratory patterns.
+As nomadic groups, early humans likely followed food sources from Eurasia to the Americas – part of why tracing megafaunal DNA is so helpful for gaining insight into these migratory patterns.

-The grey wolf originated in the Americas and migrated into Eurasia prior to the Last Glacial Maximum – during which it was believed that remaining populations of the grey wolf residing in North America faced extinction and were isolated from the rest of the population.
+The grey wolf originated in the Americas and migrated into Eurasia before the Last Glacial Maximum, during which it is believed that remaining populations in North America faced extinction and were isolated from the rest of the population.
 This, however, may not be the case.
-Radiocarbon dating of ancient grey wolf remains found in permafrost deposits in Alaska show a continuous exchange of population from 12,500 radiocarbon years BP to beyond radiocarbon dating capabilities.
+Radiocarbon dating of ancient grey wolf remains found in permafrost deposits in Alaska shows a continuous exchange of populations from 12,500 radiocarbon years BP to beyond the limits of radiocarbon dating.
 This indicates that there was viable passage for grey wolf populations to exchange between the two continents.

-These faunas' ability to exchange populations during the period of the Last Glacial Maximum along with genetic evidence found from early human remains in the Americas provides evidence to support pre-Clovis migrations into the Americas.
+These faunas' ability to exchange populations during the Last Glacial Maximum, along with genetic evidence from early human remains in the Americas, supports pre-Clovis migrations into the Americas.